androdlang/PBRComposer/doc/PBRComposerDoc.md

 ### Palette (G)
 ![UI Palette](images/ui9.jpg)

-From the palette at the moment three nodes can be dragged into the Graph Panel (E): Color, TextureCoords and TextureSanple.
+From the palette at the moment 3 nodes can be dragged into the Graph Panel (E): Color, TextureCoords and TextureSanple.